 3. Two inch headlines

-Sticky notes work well for this very reason.
+Sticky notes (post-it notes) work well for this very reason.

 (or put it in brackets maybe).